fastapi/fastapi/docs/en/docs/tutorial/handling-errors.md

 {!../../../docs_src/handling_errors/tutorial006.py!}
 ```

-In this example, you are just `print`ing the error with a very expressive message.

-But you get the idea, you can use the exception and then just re-use the default exception handlers.
+In this example you are just `print`ing the error with a very expressive message, but you get the idea.
+You can use the exception and then just re-use the default exception handlers.